JoseJuan98/computer-vision-classification-experiments/README.md

 This experiment has a similar accuracy and loss to the previous one, which is expected since the activation function does not have a significant impact on the model's performance.

-All metrics in one plot:
+Consolidated metrics in a single plot:

 ![](docs/plots/metrics_custom_cnn3_tanh.png)